tkdhss111/fortran/fortran-excel/README.md

-# Fortran wrapper of libxlswriter
+# Fortran wrapper of libxlsxwriter

 Libxlsxwriter: A C library for creating Excel XLSX files written by John McNamara <jmcnamara@cpan.org>